SkynetLabs/skynet-webportal/setup-scripts/README.md

 1. only for siasky.net domain instances: edit `/home/user/skynet-webportal/docker/caddy/Caddyfile`, uncomment `import siasky.net`
 1. `docker-compose up -d` to restart the services so they pick up new env variables
 1. `docker exec caddy caddy reload --config /etc/caddy/Caddyfile` to reload Caddyfile configuration
+1. add your custom Kratos configuration to `/home/user/skynet-webportal/.kratos.yml` (in particular, the credentials for your mail server should be here, rather than in your source control).

 ## Subdomains